materials-commons/mc-sftp/README.md

-# mc-sftp
+# mc-ssh
-Materials Commons specific sftp server
+Materials Commons specific ssh services.
+Currently working on support for scp and sftp.